 ABOUT US

-UreCulture is an organisation which supports the culture sector in achieving its mission, working with governmental bodies, cultural organisations, NGOs and artists across the globe.
+UreCulture is an organisation which supports the culture sector in achieving its mission, working with governmental bodies, cultural organisations, NGOs and artists across the Middle East and Europe.
 Our cultural projects range from the tangible and permanent – governmental bodies, museums, public art and heritage sites – to the temporal or intangible – cultural programmes or the safeguarding of oral histories.
 We believe in a culture sector that can drive and align with sustainability for a better future for all.

 Our philosophy